f32c/f32c/README.md

 from various manufacturers.

-In synthetic integer benchmarks the core yields 3.06 CoreMark/MHz and 1.63 DMIPS/MHz (1.81 DMIPS/MHz with function inlining).
+In synthetic integer benchmarks the core yields 3.06 CoreMark/MHz and 1.63 DMIPS/MHz (1.81 DMIPS/MHz with function inlining) with
+code and data stored in on-chip block RAMs.
+When configured with 8 KB data and instruction caches, and with code and data stored in external SDRAM, the core yields 2.5 CoreMark/MHz and 1.24 DMIPS/MHz.

 A performance-tuned f32c SoC which includes a timer and a UART occupies only 1048 6-input LUTs, while still being able to execute gcc-generated code when synthesized in the most compact configuration which consumes just 697 (649 logic plus 48 memory) LUTs.

-From old to new FPGAs that we have tested, max stable clock ranges from 70 MHz (Spartan 3E-500) to 125 MHz (Zynq Z-7010).
+Fmax depends on core configuration and FPGA silicon, and tops at around 115 MHz for 90 nm FPGAs (such as Xilinx S3E / S3A or Lattice XP2) up to 185 MHz for latest generations of 6-input LUT FPGAs such as Artix-7.

 Configurable options include: